dispersionlab/gitshow8/reflections.md

 >
 > At first, to generate the helicopter's song you should set the Res knob in the VCF to a little elow the middle point. and try to slightly increase the frequency on LFO-1.

+I thought it wasn't working, but it turns out that there are two VCFs.

 > By alternating between 0 and 180 degrees in LFO-1, you can generate the shoe sound.

 I didn't hear the footsteps sounds at first, but I realized that it was actually the clipping of the generated noise rather than the noise itself.